 Is it worth it for anyone?

 For those who do pay tax, unless you live for a very long time, there are only a few scenarios where this is a great deal compared to just shoving your money in a savings account.
-Especially because from next April the new personal savings allowance means basic-rate taxpayers can earn £1,000 of savings interest a year without tax (higher rate £500).
+Especially because the new personal savings allowance means basic-rate taxpayers can earn £1,000 of savings interest a year without tax (higher rate £500).
 Yet they do exist and should be considered:

 - High inflation.
 The top-up payments are inflation proofed, your savings aren't, though interest from savings should go a decent way to covering much of an inflationary hit.

 - The 'Peter Stringfellow rule'.
 If you have a substantially younger spouse, then provided they don't remarry once you die, they're entitled to half of it once they're of pension age.
 So if your 65 and they're 45, and you both live until 85, you'd get 20 years of it, then when you die they'd get 20 years (assuming they retired at 65).

 Where this really comes into its own is if you think of it as an annuity

 However, where this really comes into its own is if we think of it an annuity rather than comparing it to savings.
 An annuity is a product that gives you a payment each year for the rest of your life until you die, no matter how long you live.
 The aim is to give you lifelong security of income, regardless of any other factors.